cypress-io/cypress/guides/code-signing.md

     1. Follow "View signing certificates".
     2. Follow "Create a signing certificate", and choose the type of "Developer ID Application" when prompted.
     3. Follow "Export a signing certificate".
 Set a strong passphrase when prompted, which will later become `CSC_KEY_PASSWORD`.
-3. Upload the exported, encrypted `.p12` file to the Cypress App Google Drive and obtain a public [direct download link][direct-download].
+3. Upload the exported, encrypted `.p12` file to the [Code Signing folder][code-signing-folder] in Google Drive and obtain a public [direct download link][direct-download].
 4. Within the `test-runner:sign-mac-binary` CircleCI context, set `CSC_LINK` to that direct download URL and set `CSC_KEY_PASSWORD` to the passphrase used to encrypt the `p12` file.

 ## Rotating the Windows code signing key